 Remembering every password you use these days is a near impossibility.
 Thankfully, password managers, or applications that house your passwords and automatically insert them into websites for you, simplify the process.

-One of the newest options on the market, RememBear, comes from the same development company that offers TunnelBear VPN.
+One of the newest options on the market, RememBear, comes from the same development company that offers TunnelBear.
 Considering you have a large number of alternatives, such as Google’s password manager built into Chrome, Apple Keychain, LastPass, 1Password, and many others, the major question is this: Is RememBear a password manager worth your time?

 RememBear review summary